Skip to main content

 The main qualifications and skills required are:

-GCSE grade C or above in English, maths and science or equivalent
+GCSE grade 4 (or C) or above in English, maths and science or equivalent

-Level 3 qualifications (Including A Levels, diploma, NVQ or equivalent)
+Level 3 qualifications (Including A Levels, diploma, NVQ, T Level or equivalent).

 You can gain considerable knowledge from work, volunteering and life.
 Under recognition of prior learning (RPL) you may be awarded credit for this which can be credited towards the course you want to study.